37–38 The Shambles

-37–38 The Shambles is an historic pair of buildings in the English city of York, North Yorkshire.
+37–38 The Shambles is a historic pair of buildings in York, England.
 Grade II* listed buildings, parts of the structures date to the late 15th century, with extensions added in the 17th century.
 They were both renovated around 1954, including some rebuilding work.

-As of 2023, number 37 is occupied by Lunchbox and number 38 by Little Saffrons.
+As of 2025, No. 37 is occupied by The Cheesecake Guy and No. 38 by Little Saffrons.